 Downton Abbey is in the Guinness Book of World Records as having the “highest critical review ratings for a TV show.”
 It replaces Mad Men in that spot.

-Season four premiers here in the US on January 5, but the filming of season five is set to begin in England, shortly.
-Fellowes has said he will not let the show run endlessly.
+Season six premiers here in the US on January 3 and, sadly, this is the end of the line.
+Fellowes long has said he would not let the show run endlessly.
 “What we don’t want,” Fellowes said, “is to go too far ahead and have the actors doing wobbly stick acting with talcum powder in their hair.”
+But there are rumors of a film in the offing and we can only hope.